-This Natura Impact Assessment was prepared for a proposed residential development in Kilboglashy, Ballysadare, Co.
+This Natura Impact Assessment was prepared for a proposed development at Knockbeg West, Collooney, Co.
 Sligo.
 Having regard to the location of the proposed development site and its proximity to sites designated under the Natura 2000 network, an Appropriate Assessment of the proposed development was prepared in accordance with Article 6 of the Habitats Directive.
 This NIS will allow the Competent Authority, in this case Sligo County Council, to undertake an Appropriate Assessment of the proposed development, as required under Article 6(3) of the Habitats Directive.
+This NIS followed on from a Request for Further Information made by Sligo County Council with regards this proposed development (Planning Reference No: 21/211).

-The purpose of the assessment is to determine the appropriateness of the proposed project, in the context of the conservation status of the site or sites.
+The purpose of the assessment is to determine the appropriateness of the proposed project in the context of the conservation status of the site or sites.
 In Ireland, an Appropriate Assessment takes the form of a Natura Impact Statement (NIS), which is a statement of the likely impacts of the plan or project on a Natura 2000 site.
-The NIS comprises a comprehensive assessment of the plan or project and it examines the direct and indirect impacts that the plan or project might have on its own or in combination with other plans or projects on one or more Natura 2000 sites in view of the sites' conservation objectives.
+The NIS comprises a comprehensive assessment of the plan or project, and it examines the direct and indirect impacts that the plan or project might have on its own or in combination with other plans or projects on one or more Natura 2000 sites in view of the sites' conservation objectives.